flomesh-io/benchmark/docs/001-pipy/001-pipy-http-echo.md

 We ran this test on two operating systems, `Ubuntu21 Server` and `FreeBSD13`, both of which were ARM versions.
 Each VM is configured with **2C4G**.
 ## Why FreeBSD

-We chose to do our testing on FreeBSD because we found that: when we want to provide a software load balancer, the overall cost (TCO) is better with FreeBSD (compared to Linux).
-In several of our test scenarios, FreeBSD such as Linux provided up to 30% better performance (latency, throughput rate).

 We chose to test on FreeBSD because we found that the total cost of ownership (TCO) of using FreeBSD was more advantageous (compared to Linux) when we wanted to provide a software load balancer.
 FreeBSD outperformed Linux up to 30% in performance (latency, throughput) in several of our test scenarios.
 ## About ARM64